giovanniboscu/continuous-section-field/docs/csf_sp_user_guide.md

 outputs against sectionproperties.
 It turned out to be the most direct path to continuous section properties along a member axis.

-A specific issue arises for torsion in composite or graded sections: sectionproperties returns `e.j` using the material data attached to the section model.
+A specific issue arises [CSF](https://github.com/giovanniboscu/continuous-section-field) and [Verification Note](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/sectionproperties/validation_local_g_carrier_torsional_stiffness.md)   for torsion in composite or graded sections: sectionproperties returns `e.j` using the material data attached to the section model.
 This is appropriate for the native SP workflow, but it does not directly solve the case where CSF carries independent axial/bending participation and shear/torsional participation fields.